mantoni/min-webdriver/README.md

 "timeout": 20000
 ```

-## IE trouble shooting

-If IE 9 reports it can't find `JSON`, then the Selenium default page makes IE
+## Known issues and solutions

+`min-webdriver` injects your script directly into the default page launched by
+the Selenium driver.
+In some cases browsers behave strangely in this context.
-switch to quirks mode.
-Work around this by loading a simple web page for IE:
+Work around this by specifying a URL to a simple web page that is loaded before
+running the tests:

 ```
 {